eduardokota/eduardokota.github.io/README.md

 Be pioneer and modernize tradition.
 Power words: [Gestalt](http://www.youtube.com/watch?v=LlzuJqZ797U), [Insight](http://www.youtube.com/watch?v=LlzuJqZ797U), [Kaizen](http://www.youtube.com/watch?v=jRdTFis4-3Q), [Remix](http://everythingisaremix.info/watch-the-series/).

 Think on Solution over Problem.
 Be different for not be the same as others.
+Use the brain when alive.